kragen/derctuo/markdown/toolpath-optimization.md

 sort of distance measurement M, minimize M(S(P), Q) for some given Q;
 P is some sort of plan, such as a toolpath.

-In many cases it's convenient to separate the simulation S(P) into a simulation C of the construction process and a simulation E of the usage or testing of the artifact produced by it, E(C(P)).
+In many cases it’s convenient to separate the simulation S(P) into a simulation C of the construction process and a simulation E of the usage or testing of the artifact produced by it, E(C(P)).
 For example, C might convert a toolpath into 3-dimensional geometry and an